RFM(E) analysis overview

 Digital marketers start to understand the importance of “know your customer.”
 Instead of focusing on generating more clicks, marketers need to shift their focus to retention, loyalty and building customer relationships.

-One of the most popular, easy-to-use, and effective segmentation methods to enable marketers to analyze customer behavior is RFM or RFE analysis.
+One of the most popular, easy-to-use, and effective segmentation methods which enables marketers to analyze customer behavior is the RFM (Recency, Frequency, Monetary) or RFE (Recency, Frequency, Engagement) analysis.
 RFM segmentation categorizes your customers into different segments, according to their interactions with your website, which will allow you to subsequently approach these groups in the most effective way.

 What is RFM Analysis?